 |Member at Large

 Becoming a part of Centennial High School's NHS involves Scholarship, Service, Leadership, and Character.
-If you are eligible, you will receive a personal invitation to come to an informational meeting afterschool.
-Eligibilty entails that you have at least a weighted 3.40 cumulative GPA by the end of your sophomore year or junior year.
+Eligibilty entails that you have at least an unweighted 3.40 cumulative GPA by the end of your sophomore year or junior year.
 After finishing the application process, you must be selected by our faculty council.
 NHS is only for upperclassmen.
-Applications for the 2018-19 school year are now closed.
-Information on the appeals process can be found below in the FAQ.
+The interest meeting powerpoint can be found in the Minutes section below.

 You did not meet at least one of the criterion in: service, leadership, character, or GPA, or you did not correctly complete your application.

-Please talk to Mr. Riddler or Ms. Holzman if you wish to begin the appeals process.
+Please talk to Mr. Wheeler or Ms. Estes if you wish to begin the appeals process.
+Appeals must be completed within ONE WEEK of receiving your result.

 You can put down either sponsor or both.